JNP-Solutions/Slacken/README.md

 ```

 In this command, `standard-224c/std_35_31_s7` is the location of the pre-built library. `-p` indicates that we wish to
 classify paired-end reads.
-0.15 is the confidence threshold for calling a read, as in Kraken 2.
+0.15 is the confidence threshold for classifying a read, as in Kraken 2.

 If you get error messages about files not existing or not being readable, check that you put the files inside the SLACKEN_DATA
 directory that you specified above.
 Inside Docker, that will show up as /data.
 Depending on the file's location, symbolic